 Working Toward Obsolescence

-There are many children and adults with autism, and so we make for a resounding chorus when we speak in unison.
-But there are so many more voices out there, experiencing a multitude of disabilities, along all walks of life.
+There are many children and adults with autism.
+We make for a resounding chorus, when we speak in unison.
+But there are so many more voices out there.
+Experiencing a multitude of disabilities, along all walks of life.

 Let us be advocateurs.
 Provoking progress through advocacy.
 Each voice pushing the message so that the whole can fare better.
 Not just sopranos, nor altos, nor tenors, nor bass.
 A chorus.
 All means all, after all.